ArthurClemens/faceted_search/README.md

 # Fase

-Fase integrates Faceted Search into your application with [Flop ⤴](https://hexdocs.pm/flop) as the underlying search library.
+Fase is a library that adds **faceted search** into your application, using Postgres with [Flop ⤴](https://hexdocs.pm/flop) as the underlying search library.

 > **WARNING**
 > This library is in its early stages: tests are not yet in place, and breaking changes are expected.